jerrywardlow/portfolio/README.md

 ---
 Open source cookbooks and templates covering a range of services, applications, infrastructures, and providers.
 Intended to be a stepping off point for collaboration across organizations without the limitations or associations of any single for profit group.

-[Magento 2 Terraform Reference - AWS](https://github.com/cascadia-cookbooks/magento2-terraform-aws) - Large scale highly available infrastructure reference for the Magento 2 ecommerce application.
+[Magento 2 Terraform Reference - AWS](https://github.com/cascadia-cookbooks/magento2-terraform-aws)<a name="mage2tfaws"></a> - Large scale highly available infrastructure reference for the Magento 2 ecommerce application.
 Includes configuration for EC2 auto scaling groups, EFS file system, RDS database, security groups, and more.
 Use as a module allows for convenience and reapatibility across multiple environments (preview, staging, production, etc.).

-[Magento 2 Terraform Reference - DigitalOcean](https://github.com/cascadia-cookbooks/magento2-terraform-digitalocean) - Basic configuration of DigitalOcean resources for a low cost, low complexity alternative to managed hosting providers.
+[Magento 2 Terraform Reference - DigitalOcean](https://github.com/cascadia-cookbooks/magento2-terraform-digitalocean)<a name="mage2tfdo"></a> - Basic configuration of DigitalOcean resources for a low cost, low complexity alternative to managed hosting providers.
 Intended for use as a module to provision application and database droplets.
 Includes example of module usage for reference.

-[Magento 2 Starter](https://github.com/cascadia-cookbooks/magento2-starter) - Work in progress.
+[Magento 2 Starter](https://github.com/cascadia-cookbooks/magento2-starter)<a name="mage2starter"></a> - Work in progress.
 Starter project for the Magento 2 ecommerce application.
 Intended as a "fork-and-go" for anyone looking for a quickstart into a highly customizable deployment of Magento 2.
 Includes configuration management for multiple environments (local, staging, production) utilizing strictly open source Chef cookbooks.

-[Cron Chef cookbook](https://github.com/cascadia-cookbooks/cron) - Chef cookbook for management of the cron daemon and creation of cron jobs.
+[Cron Chef cookbook](https://github.com/cascadia-cookbooks/cron)<a name="cascron"></a> - Chef cookbook for management of the cron daemon and creation of cron jobs.

-[Magento Chef cookbook](https://github.com/cascadia-cookbooks/magento) - Work in progress.
+[Magento Chef cookbook](https://github.com/cascadia-cookbooks/magento)<a name="casmagento"></a> - Work in progress.
 Chef cookbook for the pre-deployment configuration of a Magento 2 environment.

-[Robots.txt Chef cookbook](https://github.com/cascadia-cookbooks/robots) - Chef cookbook for the management of a site's `robots.txt`.
+[Robots.txt Chef cookbook](https://github.com/cascadia-cookbooks/robots)<a name="casrobots"></a> - Chef cookbook for the management of a site's `robots.txt`.

 [![Doug](/assets/cascadia/doug.png)](https://en.wikipedia.org/wiki/Doug_flag) &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; [![Chef](/assets/cascadia/chef.png)](https://www.chef.io/) &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; &#8291; [![Terraform](/assets/cascadia/terraform.png)](https://www.terraform.io/)

 ***
 [Copious Cookbooks](https://github.com/copious-cookbooks)
 ---
-A sample of public [Chef](https://www.chef.io/chef/) cookbooks developed for [Copious](https://github.com/copious) with a 'tests first' strategy.
+A sample of public [Chef](https://www.chef.io/chef/) cookbooks developed for [Copious](https://github.com/copious).

-[magento](https://github.com/copious-cookbooks/magento) - Installation and configuration of [Magento 2](http://devdocs.magento.com/) ecommerce platform.
+[magento](https://github.com/copious-cookbooks/magento)<a name="copmagento"></a> - Installation and configuration of [Magento 2](http://devdocs.magento.com/) ecommerce platform.

-[users](https://github.com/copious-cookbooks/users) - Creation and management of Linux system users.
+[users](https://github.com/copious-cookbooks/users)<a name="copusers"></a> - Creation and management of Linux system users.

-[keepalived](https://github.com/copious-cookbooks/keepalived) - Management of the `keepalived` service for Ubuntu, RHEL/CentOS, and Debian platforms
+[keepalived](https://github.com/copious-cookbooks/keepalived)<a name="copkeepalived"></a> - Management of the `keepalived` service for Ubuntu, RHEL/CentOS, and Debian platforms

 ***
 [Dreadnought](https://github.com/jerrywardlow/devops-playground/tree/master/dreadnought)